SubramanyaNR/platformatory.github.io/_events/2023-07-kafka-mumbai-meetup.md

 Exploring additional use cases and possibilities with Kafka and push architecture.

 **Lessons in running Kafka on Kubernetes: approaches, pitfalls, and stories from the trenches**

 _Speaker:_ Avinash Upadhyaya, Platform Engineer at Platformatory

 About the talk: Look at various tooling around running Apache Kafka on Kubernetes and cover best practices for running a distributed system such as Kafka on Kubernetes.

 ### Speakers

-- Pavan Keshavamurthy, CTO & Co-founder @ Platformatory.io
+- {:.speaker-name} Pavan Keshavamurthy, CTO & Co-founder @ Platformatory.io
-- Sanjay Awatramani, Staff Software Engineer I, Confluent
+- {:.speaker-name} Sanjay Awatramani, Staff Software Engineer I, Confluent
-- Nikesh Shetty, Lead Consultant at Thoughtworks
+- {:.speaker-name} Nikesh Shetty, Lead Consultant at Thoughtworks
-- Avinash Upadhyaya, Platform Engineer at Platformatory
+- {:.speaker-name} Avinash Upadhyaya, Platform Engineer at Platformatory